 It’s also really important to understand who you are actually delivering your audit to.
 This will help to really structure your recommendations.
 If it’s being delivered straight to a developer, these recommendations should be incredibly concise and actionable.
 However, if it’s being delivered to other stakeholders, who may not come from a technical background and might not have a real understanding of SEO, then include the reason for the recommendations.
 For example, the return on investment, or talking around the KPIs that the recommendation is looking to tackle.

 Don’t worry about what others are doing.
 Try and not be fazed by those around you that may have more experience or have been in the industry a lot longer than you.
 Technical SEO as a whole is pretty much a learning curve and comes with all the analysis that you complete.
-Georgie taught herself a lot of Technical SEO – it was not learnt at university.
+Technical SEO is self taught, you do not learn it at university.
 No matter if you’re working in an agency, in-house, freelance, try and audit as many sites as possible, whether that be utilising a crawling tool, manually auditing, or a combination of both.
 This will then give you exposure to a range of issues, range of websites, that you can then look out for in the future, and then also lean on others around you.

 Technical SEO is a discipline, it’s something that can’t be taught overnight.
 It’s ever-evolving, and knowledge comes with time, so keep at it, keep updated with all the different industry news.
 Twitter is great for that.
 Take the time to really empower those around you, as diverse thinking really does breed creativity in all senses of life, as well as technical SEO issues.
 Reach out and explore the incredible communities out there, such as Women in Tech SEO.
 Good people will always want to help answer your questions and you in turn can help provide the answers to theirs.
 Technical SEO is never finished and there is always something new to learn.